19 people dead in horrific Bronx fire: 'Absolutely heartbreaking'

-Correspondent Alexis McAdams reports on a deadly fire in New York City that left at least 32 people with 'life-threatening' injuries on 'Fox News.'
+Correspondent Alexis McAdams reports on a deadly fire in New York City that left at least 32 people with 'life-threatening' injuries on 'Fox News Live.' #FoxNews #BreakingNews

-Correspondent Alexis McAdams reports on a deadly fire in New York City that left at least 32 people with 'life-threatening' injuries on 'Fox News.'
+Correspondent Alexis McAdams reports on a deadly fire in New York City that left at least 32 people with 'life-threatening' injuries on 'Fox News Live.' #FoxNews #BreakingNews

 Watch VideoAt least 19 people, including nine children, died in a fire Sunday at a Bronx apartment building in one of the worst..